Vaccine management and logistics support

-Vaccine management includes two critical functions that must be undertaken by a skilled, competent and motivated team to ensure adequate availability of high-quality vaccines for immunization service delivery.
-These are:
+Vaccine management includes both managerial and operational functions.
+These critical functions must be undertaken by a skilled, competent and motivated team to ensure adequate availability of high-quality vaccines for immunization service delivery.

 - Identifying and estimating needs for vaccines and immunization-related equipment in accordance with programme plans and projections;

 - Coordination, preparation and ordering vaccines and injection equipment in a timely fashion;

 - Overseeing systems for optimal use and maintenance of major cold chain equipment and transportation;

 - Establishing standard operating guidelines for the clearance and receipt of vaccines and immunization-related equipment, including completion of Vaccine Arrival Reports;

 - Receiving vaccines and handling of stocks; Clearing vouchers and relevant documentation required for the requisition and distribution of vaccines and immunization-related equipment to lower levels to ensure that adequate quantities have been delivered and can be referenced;

 - Providing technical support to provincial and district level managers;

 - Carrying out deliveries in consultation with the management;